sellenth/ign-express/README.md

 # API call practice
-Goal of the project was the GET resources from a REST endpoint.
+Goal of the project was to GET resources from a REST endpoint.

 To test locally, pull the repo then npm install/start.
 Navigate to localhost:8080/news